 A knowledgeable home inspector will show you where the water shut off is, explain the systems and components of the home and go over home owner maintenance suggestions.
 Trust me, if you have a leak and need to turn off the water quickly, you’ll be glad you attended the home inspection for that reason alone.
 Even if you don’t have a leak, understanding how your home works and the specific things you need to monitor and maintain is not something you can just look up on Google.

 Home Inspection Reports Don’t Distinguish Must Fix Items

 Though a report from an experienced home inspector is very detailed, you won’t get the inspector’s take on items that are more important to fix and which you should simply monitor.
-In Texas, inspectors are required to report items that aren’t currently up to code, items that should simply be watched and those that need to be fixed immediately, such as electricity and plumbing problems with services that you can get online find out more here.
+In Texas, inspectors are required to report items that aren’t currently up to code, items that should simply be watched and those that need to be fixed immediately, such as electricity and plumbing problems.
 It is not always apparent in the report which is which.
 Being at the inspection to ask the inspector those questions will help you determine a priority list for necessary repairs and save you money on unnecessary repairs.